renaissance-benchmarks/renaissance/README.md

 - `dummy-failing` - A dummy benchmark for testing the harness (fails during iteration). (default repetitions: 20)

+- `dummy-setup-failing` - A dummy benchmark for testing the harness (fails during setup). (default repetitions: 20)

+- `dummy-teardown-failing` - A dummy benchmark for testing the harness (fails during teardown). (default repetitions: 20)

 - `dummy-validation-failing` - A dummy benchmark for testing the harness (fails during validation). (default repetitions: 20)

 #### jdk-concurrent